ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 Other things learned along the way were:

-- A server needs external power, so yeah, plugging it in the microcontroller is not enough! :D
+- A servo needs external power, so yeah, plugging it in the microcontroller is not enough! :D
 - No idea how to solder...?
 Worked out! -> Youtube -> Learn how to solder.

 **Lessons learned**